1. SDK Overview¶

 - Enclave app (userspace, inside enclave, trusted)

-Most users will only need to write a simple Host, and use the default Keystone runtime.
+Most users will only need to write a simple Host, and use the Eyrie runtime.
 The bulk of the work is done in the enclave application, and in the glue that holds the components together.

 NOTE: Right now all “edge” components (that is, anything that handles data and calls between enclave code and non-enclave code) is hand-written.
 A major next step for the SDK is to build a set of tools and compilers to do the majority of this code generation automatically.